No flights to or from the UK and Ireland will land at Catania airport until 26 July.

 Airlines are advising passengers to check their apps for flight information and updates.

-Earlier this week Wizz Air issued a statement to passengers saying: “All affected passengers are being informed about the schedule changes, offered refund and rebooking options as well as hotel accommodation.”
+Earlier this week Wizz Air issued a statement to passengers saying: “All affected passengers are being informed about the schedule changes, offered refund and rebooking options as well as hotel accommodation.
+Wizz Air will be keeping passengers informed via SMS/email about their flight’s status on 18th and 19th of July.”

 Italy’s ITA Airways is rerouting some flights to Comiso airport, also on the east coast of Sicily.
 It has advised passengers to “check your flight status on Flight Info before travelling to the airport.”

-Jet2 has cancelled all flights in and out of Catania until 3 August.
+Jet2 have cancelled all flights in and out of Catania until 3 August.

 Other European airlines have been contacted for comment.